citizensadvice/design-system/contributing/04-release-process.md

 Once this is done you will need to:

 - update the `CitizensAdviceComponents::VERSION` engine constant to match.
 There is a spec which checks the versions match in case you forget to do this.
 - update the `Gemfile.lock` files for the `engine`, `demo` and `website` apps.
-The easiest way to do this is run the [setup script](./02-local-setup.md)
+The easiest way to do this is to run `just setup` and then commit the changes.

-From here you should create a new pull request from the release branch and request a review on #design-system-dev in Slack.
+From here you should create a new pull request from the release branch and request a review on `#design-system-dev` in Slack.

 ## Publish to npm